- Common Core Resources

 - An online reporting system provides clear, easy-to-understand data on student achievement and growth.
 These reports present parents, teachers, principals, and other local and state leaders with information they can use to help students make even greater progress.

-Smarter Balanced Parent Guide from Connecticut State Department of Education
+Smarter Balanced Parent Guide (PDF) from Connecticut State Department of Education

 Adopted from Rigorous Curriculum Design (RCD) Model, Larry Ainsworth